Current & Proposed Capital Projects

 In addition to the tree pruning and removals at Castaldo and Echo Point Parks, additional tree work will occur at Hawthorne Hill Woods related to the development of an alternate Haunted Forest Walk access path which was necessitated by a culvert washout in 2020.

-Work at Meadowview School’s east playground began in early August and is tentatively scheduled for completion in late September.
-The playground project, which is a cooperative agreement between School District 68 and the Park District, includes: replacement of the existing asphalt walk between Foxtree Lane and the school parking lot with an accessible poured concrete walk; repaving of the existing asphalt play lot along the east side of the school; redevelopment of courts on the play lot including a new basketball court with hoop and foursquare courts; development of landscaped and bench seating areas; and replacement and expansion of the existing playground to include new play equipment, concrete curbed borders, ramp access, drainage system and wood fiber safety surfacing.
+October 20, 2021 – Work at Meadowview School’s east playground began in early August and was completed the week of October 19.
+The playground also serves residents in the new Hobson Hill subdivision and the project is a cooperative agreement between School District #68 and the Park District.
+Improvements include: replacement of the existing asphalt walk between Foxtree Lane and the school parking lot with an ADA accessible poured concrete walk; repaving of the existing asphalt play lot along the east side of the school; redevelopment of courts on the play lot including a new basketball court with hoop and foursquare courts; development of landscaped and bench seating areas; and replacement and expansion of the existing playground which includes new play equipment, concrete curbed borders, ramp access, drainage system and wood fiber safety surfacing.

 Jefferson Junior High School Track & Artificial Turf Athletic Field Project